PangYuanbo/context8/docs/ARCHITECTURE.md

 - User-friendly messages (no stack traces to user)
 - Technical details logged to stderr
-- Graceful degradation (FTS5 fallback)
+- Graceful degradation (LIKE keyword fallback)

 ## Testing Strategy